 Program Coordinator: Cat Abenstein

-The Program Coordinator is responsible for managing the SWG Author Readings Program, ACCESS TV show (Bookworm's Corner), Write After Lunch Talk Series, Words in the Park, Readings by the River, and Youth Programming, as well as assisting with all other programs of the Guild.
+The Program Coordinator is responsible for managing the SWG Author Readings Program, Write After Lunch Talk Series, Words in the Park, Readings by the River, and Youth Programming, as well as assisting with other readings, workshops and programs of the Guild.

 Publications Coordinator: Stephanie Campbell

-The Publications Coordinator prepares and distributes the Guild's weekly electronic news bulletin Ebriefs, is the editor of Freelance, our quarterly member magazine, and is responsible for the layout and design of the Guild's publications for emerging writers and high school students respectively, Spring and Windscript, as well as for layout of Grain magazine and all Guild promotional materials.
+The Publications Coordinator prepares and distributes the Guild's weekly electronic news bulletin Ebriefs, is the editor of Freelance, our quarterly member magazine, and is responsible for the layout and design of the Guild's publications for emerging writers and high school students respectively, Spring and Windscript, as well as Grain magazine and all Guild promotional materials.

 Indigenous Program Coordinator: Ali Fontaine